KentenRoth/100DaysOfCode/README.md

 I am posting a little early today, but I plan on coding more later tonight also.
 I still did not get the computer issue fixed, but spent the day coding and just dealing with the hangups.
 I think once I get done with watching the course videos everything should run smoother.
 I hit some post and get requests and wrote tests for both.
 Tonight I will move on to doing mongoose queries and id validations.
 Also, I plan on doing a get by id number and setting up the test for that.
 Once I get to the point of deploying and get an understanding of an easy way to build out the database while its deployed I think I will start building out the database for 2 of my 3 projects.

 ---

+Day 37

+I spent tonight working on git.
+I did a tutorial for my first PR but used github desktop.
+I was having issues with the command line and had to do some searching to get that working correctly again.
+I rarely use the command line, so I did a little learning about that to get a better understanding of how it works.
+I know there is still a long way I need to go to get comfortable using the command line for git.
+I also, did some work to my resume tonight.
+I am going to post my resume on my profiles I have setup for finding a new job.
+I wont be applying just yet, but getting an updated resume out there can't be a bad thing.

+---